High Risk Merchant Account:

 - Gaming and gambling industries.

-How high risk payment gateway works?
+How high-risk payment gateway work?

 A sort of online payment processing service called a high risk payment gateway is created expressly to manage transactions from high risk merchants.
 Similar to other payment gateways, these ones enable retailers to take credit cards and other forms of electronic payment from their clients.